lucacrippa88/watson-telegram-bot/README.md

 Once you are in the main RED dashboard of your app, click in install tab and search for telegram.
 Then install "node-red-contrib-telegrambot".

 #### Step 4 - Use Telegram nodes
-Enter /watson as command to activate the "Telegram Command" node.
+Enter /watson as command to activate the "Telegram receiver" node.
 Then, add the bot created by inserting the name and the token.
+Then connect "Telegram receiver" to "Telegram sender" node.

+Note: to start interacting with your bot, type /start, then type /watson and your sentence.

 ### Videos